-We were asked to perform design and thermal, stress, vibration and fatigue analysis on vessels and components to ASME Code – as part of the Department of Energy’s radioactive waste cleanup effort.
+ASME design and (thermal, stress, vibration and fatigue) finite element analysis (FEA) was performed on pressure vessels and components – as part of the Department of Energy’s radioactive waste cleanup effort.
 These vessels were subjected to elevated temperatures (>1400 F), seismic loads and deflagration events.

 One of the vessels used an OCE-designed clamping system consisting of brackets and o-rings.
-Both vessels used a unique OCE-designed refractory insulating system at the vessel supports to thermally isolate the vessels from the support skids, which were not designed for elevated temperatures.
+We also designed a unique refractory insulating system on both vessels to thermally isolate the vessels from the support skids, which were not designed for elevated temperatures.

 We perform engineering and finite element analysis on equipment to AWS, API and ASME Code.